mnmnotmail/website/biz-b2b.md

 [WhatsApp](https://developers.facebook.com/products/whatsapp){:target="_blank"}, from Facebook/Meta,
 offers a toolkit to help businesses connect with customers (especially consumers).
-As a social media site, it has most of the problems listed above.
+As a messaging service, it has most of the problems listed above.

 [PagerDuty](https://pagerduty.com/){:target="_blank"} provides a phone app to send/receive and respond to notifications.
 It's designed for intra-organization incident management, not communications between companies, but a B2B solution could be on the horizon.